shervinea/cheatsheet-translation/template/cheatsheet-supervised-learning.md

 **16. Gradient descent ― By noting α∈R the learning rate, the update rule for gradient descent is expressed with the learning rate and the cost function J as follows:**

-&#10230; A gradiensmódszer ― Legyen α∈R a tanulási mérték és J a költségfüggvény, ekkor a gradiensmódszer iteratív képletét az alábbi módon fejezhetjük ki:
+&#10230; A gradiensmódszer ― Legyen α∈R a tanulási ráta és J a költségfüggvény, ekkor a gradiensmódszer iteratív képletét az alábbi módon fejezhetjük ki:

 <br>